-Idaho suspect in shootout, pursuit ID’d as Ammon Bundy ally
+Police: Idaho suspect in shootout was part of 2016 standoff

-LEWISTON, Idaho (AP) — The Idaho State Police has identified a man injured during a police pursuit and shootout in northern Idaho on Saturday that began during an attempted traffic stop for an apparent equipment violation.
+LEWISTON, Idaho (AP) — Idaho State Police have identified a man injured during a shootout in northern Idaho as a participant in a 41-day armed occupation in 2016 at Malheur National Wildlife Refuge in Oregon.

-Sean L. Anderson, 52, of Riggins, was identified Monday, The Lewiston Tribune reported.
-He was a participant in the 41-day armed occupation in 2016 at the Malheur National Wildlife Refuge in Burns, Oregon.
+Sean L. Anderson, 52, of Riggins was identified Monday following a pursuit and shootout Saturday that followed an attempted traffic stop for an apparent equipment violation, The Lewiston Tribune reported.

-Anderson was stopped on U.S. Highway 12 but then drove off, leading two Lewis County deputies, an Idaho County deputy, a Nez Perce Tribal police officer and FBI agents on a pursuit lasting about 30 miles (48 kilometers), from Kamiah to Ferdinand, Idaho, police said.
+Anderson was stopped on U.S. Highway 12 but then drove off, leading FBI agents and officers with other agencies on a pursuit lasting about 30 miles (48 kilometers), from Kamiah to Ferdinand, Idaho, police said.

 The pursuit ended when the vehicle stopped in a residential area and shots were fired.
-Anderson was hospitalized but his condition could not be verified Monday, the Tribune reported.
+Anderson was hospitalized and his condition could not be verified Monday, the Tribune reported.
 No officers were injured.

-The Idaho State Police and the FBI are investigating.
+Idaho State Police and the FBI are investigating.
 Police Captain Rich Adamson on Monday declined to make more details public.

+It wasn’t immediately known if Anderson has obtained an attorney, and online court records didn’t include any information Tuesday about the incident.

-Idaho County Sheriff Doug Giddings declined to name the officers involved, and said the deputy from his department had been placed on paid administrative leave until the investigation is complete.
+Idaho County Sheriff Doug Giddings declined to name the officers involved, and said a deputy from his department had been placed on paid administrative leave until the investigation is complete.

 Giddings confirmed Anderson was one of the last four holdouts during the Malheur National Wildlife Refuge protest, along with Ammon Bundy of Emmett, Idaho.

-Anderson joined the occupiers in 2016 who were protesting what they said was the federal government taking over private land in the area.
+Anderson joined occupiers who were protesting what they said was the federal government taking over private land in the area.

 He pleaded guilty to trespass and was sentenced to a year of probation and fined $1,000 in restitution to the U.S. Fish and Wildlife Service.